David Yassky: NYC Taxi and Limousine Commission

 Yassky was named chairman of the Taxi and Limousine Commission in 2010.
 During his tenure he promoted the Taxi of Tomorrow program, which required the variety of the automobiles making up the 13,000 NYC yellow cabs to be replaced by the Nissan NV200.
 By 2018, only 2,671 of the 12,000 medallion holder were driving the NV200 and the requirement was reversed, stating that the reversal was intended to give drivers more choices.
 The New York Times noted that "the decision [came] at a time when the yellow taxi industry is in financial free-fall, decimated by the extraordinary rise of ride-hailing apps like Uber and Lyft."
 Yassky quit the TLC in 2013 after incoming mayor Bill de Blasio announced his intention to replace him.

 Pace University School of Law

 Yassky became dean of Pace University School of Law in April 2014.
-Yassky was not reappointed as dean in 2018 following controversies that included getting back into politics behind the backs of the school's students.
+Yassky stepped down as dean in 2018.
 Yassky briefly campaigned for a State Senate seat, and when the Pace faculty and students learned of this, he told the Pace faculty that he knew he would not be selected for the seat.
-At the time of his hiring Pace was ranked 134th in the survey of 197 law schools by U.S. News.
-When he left in 2018, it was ranked 125th.